polito-WAII-2025/lab1-g16/README.md

 ### 5. **Input**:
    - The application reads data from two files:
      - `waypoints.csv`: Contains the data of waypoints (timestamp, latitude, longitude).
-     - `custom-parameters.yml`: Contains a configuration for the radius of the geofence.
+     - `custom-parameters.yml`: Contains a configuration for the radius of the geofence; it indicates:
+       - the value of the radius (in its own unit)
+       - the unit used for the radius
+       - the conversion factor to be used for the approximation of latitude and longitude
-   - The application can also accept arguments, to set the central wayPoynt:
+   - The application can also accept arguments, to set the central waypoint:
      - they have to be exactly three;
      - they have to be valid double values;
      - they represent respectively the timestamp, the latitude and the longitude of the centre